 Defining the user journey is not an exact science.
 Neither is attracting the right people.
 Some tactics will work immediately.
 Others will have to be binned early on.
 The most important thing is that you know why you do what you do.
 Branding a tech business starts with ideals, standards and values.
 You need to understand who you are aiming your products and services towards and how they relate to your brand.

 Remember what we said about expectation.
 What is your ideal prospect’s expectation from your brand?
 Your brand’s values and standards, your prospect’s expectations and your prospect’s needs all need to match up.

 Step 4: Branding a Tech Business: Do they want to buy or be sold to?

 When prospects visit your site, what is their primary purpose?
 Did they come because they clicked on a link for free content, or because they believe you can offer a solution to a problem?

 Again, it all boils down to understanding who you are and understanding your user.
 You need to understand their expectations and, if it can’t be met head on, it needs to be managed.
 This is where engagement can be lost and people that have come to the site may leave, never to return.

 An inbound marketing agency will ensure that you engage your prospects from the moment they see your content on social media channel to when they make their first purchase and beyond.
-Inbound marketing can achieve many objectives but, when it is done properly, it will always be showing your brand in a positive light.
+Inbound marketing can achieve many objectives but, when it is done properly, it will always be showing your brand identity in a positive light.